tillbiskup/cwepr/docs/index.rst

 cwEPR documentation
 ===================

 Welcome!
 This is the documentation for cwEPR, a Python package for **processing and analysis of continuous-wave electron paramagnetic resonance (cw-EPR) spectra** based on the `ASpecD framework <https://www.aspecd.de/>`_.
-For general information see its `Homepage <https://www.cwepr.de/>`_.Due to the inheritance from the ASpecD framework, all data generated with the trepr package are completely reproducible and have a complete history.
+For general information see its `Homepage <https://www.cwepr.de/>`_.
+Due to the inheritance from the ASpecD framework, all data generated with the cwepr package are completely reproducible and have a complete history.

 What is even better: Actual data processing and analysis **no longer requires programming skills**, but is as simple as writing a text file summarising all the steps you want to have been performed on your dataset(s) in an organised way.
 Curious?
 Have a look at the following example: